ocaml/odoc/README.md

 In my example, I gave a query, but if you give none, sherlodoc enter an interactive mode where you can enter queries until you decide to quit.

-There are more option documented by `sherlodoc --help`.
+There are more option documented by `sherlodoc --help`, some of them are for debugging/testing purposes, others might be useful.

 ### Search your switch